OpenScienceMOOC/Module-1-Open-Principles/content_development/script_intro.md

 In the rest of this module, we will learn a little more about the principles and values behind open science, as well as the history of the open movement.
 We will touch on the different elements of open science, how these impact you and your research, and discuss what some of the limitations and barriers to open science might be.

 As part of this, there are a couple of little tasks designed to help you understand a bit more about how open science impacts you, and what you can do to make it part of your own research workflow and give yourself a boost.
 There's also a quiz to test your knowledge, which you will need to pass in order to get certified.
-Thank you for listening, and we hope you enjoy the module!"
+Thank you for listening, and welcome into the open science MOOC community!"

 ## Post-recording tasks

-* Create a transcript and subtitle file (for translations)
 * Add start and end slides
 * Add screen information for each presenter
 * Edit videos together for continuity
-* Add statements between presenters in middle parts if needed *or* add a brief pause with a slide of information between each presenter (name, discipline, software name, affiliation)
+* Add statements between presenters in middle parts if needed *or* add a brief pause with a slide of information between each presenter (name, discipline, software name, affiliation); alternatively, add these information on the video, without pausing.
+* Create a transcript and subtitle file (for translations) (needs to be done last, due to timing purpose)

 ## Licensing statement